Henry Bennett (rose hybridizer): Contributions

 Until the 19th century, rose hybridisation was a spontaneous occurrence, mediated by pollinating insects such as bees, or self-pollination.
 Deliberate, controlled pollination of roses to create new varieties was first systematically practised by Empress Josephine's horticulturalist, Andre Dupont, in the early 1800s.
 Still, controlled pollination was practised by very few people before Bennett began hybridising roses, inspired by his knowledge of cattle breeding.
 The laws of genetic inheritance were largely unknown at the time, as Gregor Mendel's pioneering work in genetics were not widely disseminated until the turn of the 20th century.

-The (Royal) National Rose Society was formed in 1876, largely a group of professional nurserymen and wealthy clergymen.
+The National Rose Society was formed in 1876, largely a group of professional nurserymen and wealthy clergymen.
 New rose varieties were often introduced at its rose shows.
 Bennett showed some of his acquisitions in 1878, but did not show or introduce his own roses until 1879.
 At that time he introduced 10 roses, with named parentage, which he called Pedigree Hybrids of the Tea Rose.
 He was the first to publish and guarantee the parentage of his roses.
 He described these roses as having better repeat bloom, higher petal count, and being 'altogether different in type' compared to other roses.
 None of these roses are still in commerce, however.

 One result of Bennett's Pedigree Roses introduction was a shakeup of the rose hybridising world.
 Other hybridizers rushed to copy Bennett's system, with controlled pollination and heated glass houses.